 - Practicing a meditation routine.
 The thought of sleeping can cause anxiety in people who struggle with sleep disturbances, but our counselors have helped their clients learn how to channel their thoughts away from the anxiety and toward relaxing, calming, and peaceful thoughts.
 With time and practice, a nightly meditation routine can help the body and mind prepare for sleep.

 - Adjusting diet and exercise.
 Fatigue from insomnia often means that people drop their exercise routine and reach for caffeine.
 While caffeine can help with alertness in the short-term, in the long-run, too much caffeine perpetuates the sleep disruption.
 Similarly, exercising during the day can prepare the body for nighttime rest.
 Our professional often guide their clients to make informed, proactive choices about diet and exercise.

 Insomnia counseling at Littleton, CO has helped many clients achieved an improved night’s sleep.
 The combination of practical adjustments and treatment of insomnia’s cause often leads to sweet dreams.
 Our insomnia counselors are experienced and willing to help.

 Available Insomnia Counseling

 Our insomnia counselors have appointments available.
 Call to schedule your time.
-We have convenient night and weekend appointment times, and we are often able to see a client within 24 hours.
+We have convenient night and weekend appointment times.
 We also accept many insurance plans.

 Insomnia can make life harder.
 Setting up an appointment for insomnia counseling should be easy.